pts/pts-tinype/README.txt

 * ReactOS 0.4.14 is picky about the low 12 bits of SizeOfImage, section.VirtualSize and section.SizeOfRawData being too small.
 Other systems seem to round these up to page boundary.
+* Imported symbols (i.e. function names) and DLL names don't have to be word-aligned, even though OpenWatcom wlink(1) adds NUL bytes for word alignment.
+* WDOSX doesn't work if there are no relocations (i.e. the IMAGE_FILE_RELOCS_STRIPPED must be 0 and the IMAGE_DIRECTORY_ENTRY_BASERELOC must be present), thus the minimum number of entries in the image directory for WDOSX is 6.
+* The minimum number of entries in the image directory if relocations are not present is 5 for Windows 95 (and many others).
+* The minimum number of entries in the image directory if relocations are present is 7 for Windows XP and 6 for many others.
+6 is the bare minimum because IMAGE_DIRECTORY_ENTRY_BASERELOC must be present.
 * There are some others, not mentioned here.

 Virus declaration: According to VirusTotal (https://www.virtustotal.com/),